-Students enrolled in Asia-Pacific Studies are required to satisfy the degree requirements of both the disciplinary department and the collaborative program.
-The Asia-Pacific requirements can be met concurrently with, or in addition to, home unit requirements.
+Students enrolled in CESEAS are required to satisfy the degree requirements of both the disciplinary department and the collaborative program.
+The CESEAS requirements can be met concurrently with, or in addition to, home unit requirements.

-The Collaborative Master’s Program in Asia-Pacific Studies requirements include:
+The Collaborative Master’s Program in Contemporary East and Southeast Asian Studies requirements include:

-Every student is expected to have a working knowledge of an East or Southeast Asian language by the time of graduation.
+By the time of graduation from the Master’s degree program, every student is strongly encouraged to have a working knowledge of an East or Southeast Asian language as needed for his or her program of study.

-The minimum period of enrollment in the Collaborative Program in Asia-Pacific Studies is normally 12 months, except for students in home departments whose programs are two years in length.
+The minimum period of enrollment in the Collaborative Program in Contemporary East and Southeast Asian Studies is normally 12 months, except for students in home departments whose programs are two years in length.
 The time for completion of the program is expected to be:

 |12 Months||24 Months|